This is really a follow-up but for those who haven't read the original review and not familiar with the distribution here's a quick recap.

 |The Plasma install with only a few additions and clock widget.
 Enough to be hooked to the old TV via VGA.|

-For now OpenRC is the better solution for me because I seem to understand it better as it is more like the SysV and BSD init systems I am used to.
+Know your limits.
+For now OpenRC is the better solution for me because it is more like the SysV and BSD init systems I am used to.